A1.7: Professions and studies

 Instruction: Choose the correct solution

-Exercise 8: Professions and studies
+Exercise 8: Professions and studies: a conversation in the cafeteria

 Instruction: